base/base/docs/specs/interop/predeploys.md

 - The `_destination` chain id MUST be equal to the local chain id
 - The message MUST have not been successfully relayed
 - The `RETURN_DELAY` MUST have elapsed since the message first failed to be relayed
+- The sent-back message MUST not have been previously relayed
+- The sent-back message MUST not be relayable after being sent back

 ### `receiveMessageHash` Invariants